Skip to product information

 Save on Dining Set with Chairs

 Complete your dining set with our Windsor Chair in either Cherry or Walnut and we’ll pass on some of the logistical savings to your order.
-We love contrasting the woods and offer you the choice of completing in either wood.
+We love contrasting different woods and offer you the choice of selecting either wood to complement your Chestnut Sawbuck Table.

 3% of Profits to Bring back the American Chestnut